U Idioms

 - until very late

-It is my birthday today so I plan to stay out and party until the cows come home.
+It is my birthday today and I plan to party until the cows come home tonight.

 up a blind alley